durrantmm/ase_read_counting_workflow/README.md

 From within your working directory, create 5 directories as follows:

     mkdir 0.fastq;
+    mkdir 0.vcf;
     mkdir 0.reference_genome_fasta;
     mkdir 0.gencode;
-    mkdir 0.dbsnp;
-    mkdir 0.adar_sites;

-Or it may be easier to download a template working directory by executing
+Or it may be easier to download a template working directory for hg19 by executing

     wget https://s3-us-west-1.amazonaws.com/mdurrant/biodb/bundles/rnaseq_variant_calling_workflow/wd_hg19.tar.gz;
     tar -zxvf wd_hg19.tar.gz;

-And then setting your `wd` parameter in the config file to this directory.
+And then setting your `wd` parameter in the config file to point to this directory.

 Now we'll go through each of the directories and describe how to populate them.